jmandel/cms-rfi-collab/index.md

     *   **Mandatory QHIN Recognition & Fee Exemption:** All TEFCA QHINs must recognize valid Patient-Developer Credentials and not charge individuals or their apps network access fees for this personal use.
 3.  **Facilitating Direct EHR FHIR API Access for Patient-Developers:**
     *   **EHR Recognition of Patient-Developer Context:** The TEFCA framework (or related ONC certification criteria for TEFCA participants) should ensure that EHR systems of TEFCA participants are capable of recognizing a context or assertion associated with the Patient-Developer Credential (or a derivative token) to streamline app registration for direct EHR FHIR API access for that specific patient's data.
     *   **Simplified EHR Dynamic Registration Pathway:** For applications presenting evidence of being operated by a patient for their own data (potentially signaled via the Patient-Developer Credential context), EHRs supporting dynamic registration must offer a simplified pathway.
-This could involve accepting specific assertions or self-attestations for app identity in lieu of more complex commercial registration requirements, enabling individual/hobbyist app development for personal data access directly from an EHR's FHIR API (`req_dynamic_reg_self_signed` is achieved through this mechanism).
+This could involve accepting specific assertions or self-attestations for app identity in lieu of more complex commercial registration requirements, enabling individual/hobbyist app development for personal data access directly from an EHR's FHIR API is achieved through this mechanism).
     *   **No Prohibitive EHR Registration Fees for Personal Use:** This simplified pathway for patient-developers accessing their own data directly from an EHR should not involve prohibitive registration or certification fees from the EHR vendor.
 4.  **Clear Distinction from Commercial Pathways:** This entire Patient-Developer Credential pathway is explicitly for individual, non-commercial use by patients developing tools for their own data.
 It does not replace or alter requirements for commercial IAS providers or other applications operating at scale or for multiple users.